 - Sign up for a free Transifex account.
 (If possible, use your Discogs username as your Transifex username).

 - Activate your account via the email link Transifex sends

 - Complete your Transifex registration by providing further details: As “Role” select translator and choose “I want to join an existing project”.

-- From the Discogs Database Guidelines project in Transifex, click the “Help Discogs translate content” button.
+- From the Database Guidelines & Help Center project in Transifex, click the “Help Discogs translate content” button.

 - Join the Discogs-i18n Translator Team Group and share your Transifex username with us.